UH-300-AppSales/Syllabus/README.md

 ## About the Assignments

-Each assignment will be a separate repository inside of the UA-CS493 organization, and those links can be found in each Assignment section in this Syllabus as they are posted.
-Assignments in this class aren't your typical CS assignment; each one is created, maintained and graded through GitHub.
+Each assignment will be a separate repository inside of the UH-300-021 organization, and those links can be found in each Assignment section in this Syllabus as they are posted.
+Assignments in this class aren't your typical CS assignment; each one is created, maintained ~~and graded~~ through GitHub.
 Each assignment contains a <code>README.md</code> file in the top-level directory of the repository which contains all of the information about the assignment, the rubric used to grade your assignment, and any instructions/tips necessary to complete the project.
 Below is the order of operations of beginning, working on, and completing an assignment.

 **Order of Operations**
 * Fork the assignment